 The purpose of this letter is to inform you that your student will take the Florida State Assessments in the coming weeks.

+Throughout the school year, your child has been instructed on the skills and content assessed on the FSA assessment.
 As part of the preparation for these assessments, your child will be given an opportunity to participate in a practice test at school to become familiar with the paper-based and/or computer-based testing platform, item types, and response formats he or she will see on the assessments.
 If you or your student would also like to review the practice tests at home, the practice tests and answer keys are available at:

 We recommend that you sit with your child to review a practice test, not only to become familiar with the structure of the questions, but also with the test navigation.